 Read on and free yourself of your pain!

 Tensions in these muscles usually lead to sensitivity of pressure and pain in the muscles.

 Trigger points cause the same ailments, but they can also transmit the pain to other areas.

 Below you will find the exact pain zones for each of the three muscles.

-Trigger points in the peroneus longus can cause pain in the lateral area of the calf which radiates downwards.
+Trigger points in the peroneus longus can trigger pain in the lateral area of the calf which radiates downwards.

 Trigger points in the peroneus brevis can result in pain in the inferior part of the lateral lower leg.
 It usually radiates downwards and can cause the following ailments:

 Pain caused by trigger points in the peroneus tertius usually extends from the anterior ankle to the back of the foot.

 In addition, the pain can radiate to the lateral side of the heel.